RDanover/Playlist-Creator/README.md

 Authors: [Vishal Gondi](https://github.com/vgondi123) [Rachel Danover](https://github.com/RDanover) [Mariam Golwalla](https://github.com/mgolw001) [Seokha Kang](https://github.com/skang121)

 ## Phase 1 - Project Description
 Project Description: Our Project is a Playlist maker where the user can add and delete songs to various playlists.
 They can also choose to play, skip, and shuffle songs.
-The user will input the song name and artist, and the playlist they created will be outputted.
 All these inputs and outputs will take place in the terminal.
-The user will be able to name the playlist and have the option to see a summary of their music habits (similar to Spotify Wrapped).
-We are going to be using C++ as our language for the project.The songs will not actually play but will instead say "Now playing \<insert songname>\."
+The user will be able to name the playlist and have the option to see a summary of their music habits (similar to Spotify Wrapped).The songs will not actually play but will instead say "Now playing \<insert songname>\."
 Our songs will be held in a vector as pointers make it convenient to add and remove songs, and to change the order for the shuffle feature.

+### Importance of the Project
 We are interested in this project in particular as we all really like to listen to music, so this seems like a project we would enjoy building to kind of learn the code and algortithms behind our favorite streaming services.

--Importance of the Project

-Language
+### Language
+We are going to be using C++ as our language for the project.

-Tools & Technologies
+### Tools & Technologies

-Inputs & Outputs
+### Inputs & Outputs
+The user will input the song name and artist, and the playlist they created will be outputted.

-Feature
+### Feature

 ## Phase II